-In the early 1990’s Voxson recognised the potential of emerging digital technologies, and shifted its focus from 1G analogue technology to 2G digital technology (eg. GSM and CDMA).
+In the early 1990’s Voxson recognised the potential of emerging digital technologies and shifted its focus from 1G analogue technology to 2G digital technology (eg. GSM and CDMA).
 Similarly, the Australian Government commenced the changeover from analogue to digital cellular networks.

 This research produced breakthroughs relating to high speed wireless data transmission and the transmission of GPS assistance data over cellular networks.
-In turn, this provided Voxson with a leading edge technology platform on which to base its products and to differentiate itself from its competitors.
+In turn, this provided Voxson with a leading-edge technology platform on which to base its products and to differentiate itself from its competitors.
 Voxson also successfully obtained patent protection in 25 countries for:

-a. technology to enhance the performance of GPS location devices by delivering assistance data to GPS receivers using a mobile telephone network.
+a.
+Technology to enhance the performance of GPS location devices by delivering assistance data to GPS receivers using a mobile telephone network.
 This functionality is widely used in modern cellular telephone networks and mobile phones; and

-b. technology to convey broadband signals (such as video and data) over the limited bandwidth channels of cellular telephone networks.
+b.
+Technology to convey broadband signals (such as video and data) over the limited bandwidth channels of cellular telephone networks.
 By simultaneously assigning multiple channels to a single mobile phone, a communications link of greater capacity is created.
 This methodology is commonly referred to as ‘channel aggregation’ and is incorporated in today’s 3G and 4G standards for cellular packet data networks.

 Voxson became the only Australian company (and, at the time, one of only a few companies in the world) to develop both software and hardware for GSM mobile telephones.
-It developed a range of pioneering features such as:

-Voxson also continued to develop and sell a broad range of consumer electronics such as slimline long range cordless phones, wireless GSM-GPS data modems, media players, and GPS navigation systems.
+Voxson also continued to develop and sell a broad range of consumer electronics such as slimline long-range cordless phones, wireless GSM-GPS data modems, media players, and GPS navigation systems.